PeriHub/PeriHub/README.md

 cd PeriHub
 ```

-- Copy the .env file and edit its contents.
+- Copy the .env file and edit its contents (Optional).

 ```
 cp .env.example .env